mrakgr/The-Spiral-Language/readme.md

 In the future this might not be an issue and in fact, it might just get fixed as a natural process of making the compiler run faster.
 The way patterns work now is inefficient from a compilation speed perspective and there is room for improvement there.
 In fact, since pattern matching is so ubiquitous in Spiral, that would be the first thing one would want to optimize in order to speed up compilation.

-The way they work now though has the great combination of them being both elegant, highly effective and simple to implement.
+The way they work now though has the great combination of them being elegant, highly effective and simple to implement.

-It is difficult to imagine what could be added to Spiral for it generate better code for runtime at this point.
+It is difficult to imagine what could be added to Spiral for it to generate better code for runtime at this point.
 Spiral's one pass is THE optimization pass to optimize these patterns at runtime, but it does not have any capacity to optimize its own compilation.

 Right now Spiral's worst problem is its poor library support.
 The libraries are always in text and have to be parsed and prepassed from the scratch on every compilation.
 The way most languages solve that is by inventing an intermediate bytecode format, but without a doubt there exists a language design that would allow both the language to be fused to libraries, and to optimize both itself and the programs it is applied to.
 Without a doubt, such a language would significantly exceed Spiral in quality.